blink1073/specifications/source/extended-json.rst

 form adheres to the JSON specification and the former does not.
 As an additional note, the NPM mongodb-extended-json module uses the form ``{"code":
 "<javascript code>"}, omitting the dollar sign (``$``) from the key.
-This specification does not accomodate the eccentricity of a single library.
+This specification does not accommodate the eccentricity of a single library.

 CodeWithScope
 '''''''''''''